 Mendlesham was designed in a triangular shape (rather than the more traditional ‘A’ shape), encircled by one continuous perimeter track.
-It had three runways: the main runway of 2,000 yards running E-W, a second of 1,400 yards running NW-SE and a third of similar size running NE-SW.
+It had three runways: the main runway of 2,000 yards running east – west, a second of 1,400 yards running north-west to south-east and a third of similar size running north-east to south-west.
 An extensive site, it housed two T2 Hangars, numerous hard standings, a hospital unit, fuel depot, bomb store and all the usual administration blocks scattered away from the main area.

 It was opened in late 1943 but did not see any residents until February the following year.
 These were Spitfires of Czech No. 310 Squadron, whose motto was, “We Fight to Rebuild”, No. 312 Squadron* and No. 313 Squadron, whose motto was, “One hawk chases away many crows.”